 Medicare Coverage for Home Modifications

 There are very few accessibility items or home modifications that Medicare specifies it will cover.
 Some items, such as commode chairs, can be covered if they are deemed medically necessary.
-In those cases, Medicare will cover 80 percent of the cost, leaving you with 20 percent and after you meet your deductible.
+In those cases, Medicare will cover 80% of the cost, leaving you with 20% after you meet your deductible.

 |Medicare Plan||Home Modifications Coverage|

 |Part A (Inpatient)||N/A|

 |Part B (Outpatient)||Covers 80% of specific and limited home modification costs after you have reached your Part B deductible.|

 |Part C (Medicare Advantage)||Coverage mirrors Part B. Select plans may offer additional benefits.|